 - Do not use too much flour to dust, otherwise it influences the pattern.

 - Mooncake assembling needs patience and skill.
 I even spoil my first one during this batch(as it is my first batch this year).
-The filling of the left bottom one in the following picture comes out.
 But wearing plastic gloves can make the process easier.
 But be gentle and slow down when pushing the wrapper up.

 Let’s start making the beautiful mooncakes.

 Attention: The following recipe is based on 7: 3 (filling vs wrapper) for 14 moon cakes around 50g.
 If you want to use ratio 8:2, adjust the ingredients accordingly.
 And this is based on 50g moon cake shaping tool.
 If your egg yolk is too large, divide them into halves and wrap in two moon cakes.
 I am using New Moon Cake Decoration Mold mould to shape my moon cakes.

 Wrapper : prepare all the other ingredients: golden syrup, alkaline water, flour and vegetable oil together.
 Combine golden syrup with vegetable oil and alkaline water in a large mixing bowl.
 Add flour in.
 Mix well.
 Knead to a ball, wrap with plastic wrapper and knead several times until smooth.
 Reset for 2-3 hour in refrigerator.

 Firstly all of the fillings should be prepared previously.
 I usually make them in the previous day.
 I combine lotus seed paste, mung bean paste, red bean paste, and black sesame paste this time.
 But it is ok if you choose only one filling.

 Treat the egg yolk: If you can find fresh salted duck egg, crack the egg and then wash the egg yolk in clean water.
 Set aside to drain before using.
 If you are using packaged salted duck egg yolk, remember to sprinkle some white spirit (白酒) on the surface to remove raw taste.